metadata101/dcat-ap/README.md

 * **editing**:  A custom form was created following the guidance in the GeoNetwork [form customization guide](https://docs.geonetwork-opensource.org/4.4/customizing-application/editor-ui/creating-custom-editor/).
 The form uses the controlled vocabularies required by DCAT-AP.
 These are located in the folder[thesauri](resources/thesauri) and can be imported in to GeoNetwork as SKOS [classification systems](https://docs.geonetwork-opensource.org/4.4/administrator-guide/managing-classification-systems/managing-thesaurus/) using standard GeoNetwork functionality.
 * **viewing**: A custom 'full view' to visualise DCAT-AP records.
 * **multilingual metadata support**: The editor, view, and search benefit from the already existing multilingual capabilities of GeoNetwork.
 * **validation (XSD and Schematron)**: Validation steps are first XSD validation made on the schema, then the schematron validation defined in folder  [dcat-ap/schematron](src/main/plugin/dcat-ap/schematron).
-Two rule sets are available: schematron-rules-dcat-ap, and schematron-rules-metadata-dcat-recommendations.
+Multiple rulesets are available as `.sch` files with a specific naming convention: `schematron-rules-dcat-ap(-x).sch`.
+The `-rec` suffix denotes the recommended ruleset, whereas `-cardinalities` denotes all cardinality related validation.
+The base file (no suffix) is meant for *required* rules.

 ## Installing the plugin